BharathiBalaji-coder/BharathiBalaji-coder/README.md

 ### Hi I'm  Bharathi Balaji👋

 <!--
 Hello!
-I have 11+ years of experience in IT industry as a Software Tester.Currently working as Test Automation Engineer for *iInterChange Systems Private Limited*.
+I have 13 years of experience in IT industry as a Software Tester.Currently working as Test Automation Engineer for *Tata Consultancy Services*.
 Has worked on Banking and Shipping domain.
 Used Linux Shell scripting, Postman, Java, selenium for automation.So here to share with you what I have learned.

 Here are some ideas to get you started: